-Though the popularity of infographics has risen dramatically in the past few years, I still commonly receive questions about the various terms used to describe this field of design.
-Data visualization, information design, visual content and infographic are just some of these terms, and the confusion is understandable.
-Many of these labels are not only overlapping, but also open to individual interpretation.
+Though the popularity of the infographic has risen dramatically in the past few years, I still commonly receive questions about the various terms used to describe this field of design.
+Data visualization, information design, visual content, and infographics are just some of these terms, and the confusion is understandable.
+Many of these labels are not only overlapping but also open to individual interpretation.
 What follows are my personal thoughts on the distinctions between these, and why it is important that when we discuss “infographics,” we are talking about the same thing.

 In the age of big data, we need to both make sense of the numbers and be able to easily share the story they tell.
 The practice of data visualization, which is the study of the visual representation of data, typically analyzes large data sets.
 It seeks to uncover trends by showing meta patterns, or to make single data points easily visible and extractable.
 The visual display of this data is the most interesting and universal way to make it accessible to a wide audience.
 And as with all infographic design, the display method is rooted in the context and desired message.